People who have gone to the trouble of printing a book often want to turn it into a digital (e-) book as well.

 People need to be able to find your book.
 Once your book is in the Kindle Bookstore you need to put pithy descriptions, genre categories and keywords in place to help people find it.
 You can either wait till people find your book and place their reviews, or you can galvanise friends to download the e-book and place their own reviews.
 You need to let them know it's up there and send them the link so they can leave their review.
 Kindle identifies whether reviewers have read the kindle version or not, and lets viewers know.
 You can upload an image of the book cover so people can view it and Kindle lets readers browse a limited number of pages to get the feel of your book before buying.
 You can also read the gurus for all sorts of tips and tricks to help you maximise your sales.
 Don't forget you're in the public arena on Amazon and fair game.
 Reviewers can be scathing or very flattering.

 E-book production and distribution services are springing up now which offer to get your ebook onto many bookstores.
 Draft2Digital, PublishDrive and Ingram Spark are 3 of these.
 PublishDrive allows one free e-book title and then requires continuing monthly payments graded according to number of titles.
-These services will allow you to upload your e-book and get your ebook out to many e-book retailers but the services come at a price and these retailers may not be your money-earners.
+These services will allow you to upload your e-book and get it out to many e-book retailers but the services come at a price and these retailers may not be your money-earners.
 Experienced e-book writers tend to stick with four digital bookstores: Amazon/Kindle, Barnes and Noble, Apple Books and Kobo.
 Experienced e-book writers also tend to do their own formatting and uploading to these stores because they believe their books look better that way - or they get a local agency like Briar's Books to do the design and formatting for them because they can be much more part of the process that way.
 Kindle is not hands-on.

 Most people with a website will also set up a dedicated Facebook page to give the book (printed versions and ebooks) more exposure.
 If you don't want to have a website, you can still create a page on Facebook to let your friends and interested parties know the book is available in print and digital form from you.